 I keep a large selection of old-school stuff around for general guitar testing and to set the pace for future guitar designs.
 All of the lessons in the Galloup School are based on the reverse-engineering of classic examples of this “old cool stuff”.

-This approach works its way into the School at every level from the Tube Amp Building class right down to the vintage-based pickups of the electric guitars we build.
+This approach works its way into the School at every level from the Tube Amp Building class to the vintage-based pickups winding.-Bryan-

 In our shop, my Galloup Guitar restoration and repair service is still in operation.
 The department is currently managed by Luthier Andy Kirby who oversees the constant flow of instruments shipped in from around the world.

-The number of vintage restorations seems to equal the number of “everyday” repairs, so there is always something cool in the Galloup Shop.
+The number of vintage restorations seems to equal the number of “everyday” repairs, so there is always something cool in the Galloup Shop.-Bryan_

 As with all other operations, spraying chemicals are approached with caution and respect.
-The high volume air replacement system makes for quick evacuation of over spray for a responsible spraying lesson.
+The high volume air replacement system makes for quick evacuation for a responsible spraying lesson.-Bryan-

-“The Galloup School’s classrooms are equipped with custom-made benches, modeled after the bench I used for years.
-It’s the ideal size; just big enough for the students to have an adequate work area.
-Each bench has the same appointments I made the most that molded my career.
+“The Galloup School’s classrooms are equipped with custom-made benches, modeled after the bench Bryan used for years and equipped with the same appointments that molded his career.

-This bench is the ideal size.
+These benches are the ideal size.
 It makes the student stop and clean in between procedures before they can move onto the next step.
-This generates healthy working habits that will last a lifetime.”
+This generates healthy working habits that will last a lifetime.”-Bryan-

-The classrooms are set up with multiples of these benches, ideally spaced to create a healthy working environment.
+The classrooms are set up with multiples of these benches, ideally spaced at a six feet minimum boundary to create a socially healthy working environment.
 Each classroom has its own storage, equipped with the prime jigs and fixtures that the students use daily.
-The fretting supplies and neck jigs are set up ready for use and tool cribs are accessible in each classroom.

 Each classroom only has the necessary items for everyday use.
 All heavy, noisy, dusty machinery and procedures happen in an isolated machinery room.
 This keeps the dust down and noise away from the classroom, so you can concentrate on your training.

-“Along with a well-kept shop, I have always enjoyed a studio setting for my work area.
+I have always enjoyed a studio setting for my work area.
 I learned this from Dan Erlewine.
-This is a time to settle in and concentrate on your work, enjoy some music and remind yourself why you want to do this for a living… not be blasted with the sounds of sanders, routers and dust collectors.”
+This is a time to enjoy some music and remind yourself why you want to do this for a living and not be blasted with the sounds of sanders, routers and dust collectors.-Bryan-